SaviKoissi/Mathematical-Biology/README.md

 Similar to the vector the **operator []** could be used for a extraction of elements
 ###### Exercise
 Set a seed in R.
-1- Create a matrix m1 composed by 7 rows and 3 columns arranged by colunm 2- Create a matrix m2 composed by  7 rows and 3 columns arranged by row 3- Check if m1 is equal to m2
+1- Create a matrix m1 composed by 7 rows and 3 columns arranged by colunm/ 2- Create a matrix m2 composed by  7 rows and 3 columns arranged by row/ 3- Check if m1 is equal to m2/
 4- Extract from m1 the element on the row 3 and column 3

 ##### Data frame